End-of-Program Student Learning Outcomes

 - Informatics: Exhibit understanding of information and technology to communicate and support decision making in delivery of safe and quality health care.

 Cronenwett, L. et. al. (2007).
 Quality and safety education for nurses.
-Retrieved from QSEN website.
+Retrieved from the Quality and Safety Education for Nurses (QSEN) website.

 |Expected Level of Achievement||Student Achievement Outcome Data|